thenaturalwill/pfsense-analytics/README.md

 This part might be a little bit confusing, so read carefully!

 As previously explained, by default graylog for each index that is created generates its own template and applies it every time the index rotates.
 If we want our own templates we must create them in the same elasticsearch.
-We will add the field real_timestamp that will be useful when using grafana and we also convert the geo type dest_ip_geolocation and src_ip_geolocation to type geo_point to be used in the World Map panels since graylog does not use this format.
+We will convert the geo type dest_ip_geolocation and src_ip_geolocation to type geo_point to be used in the World Map panels since graylog does not use this format.

 Get the Index Template from the GIT repo you cloned or sideload it from: